northws/genie/README.md

 ![Optimization Comparison](Training_process_parameters/optimization_comparison.png)

-We compared the training process parameters between the original implementation and our optimized version (files located in `Training_process_parameters/`).
+We compared the training process parameters between the original implementation and our optimized version (files located in `Training_process_parameters/`).We provide the models from this reproduction and optimized training in the [release](.release).

 **Hardware Configuration:**
 *   **GPU:** RTX 5090 (32GB) * 1